import Lean

 Querying the Lean server

 The first thing we'll need is to create an RPC method.
-Meaning "Remote Procedure Call", this is basically a Lean function callable from widget code (possibly remotely over the internet).
+Meaning "Remote Procedure Call",this is a Lean function callable from widget code (possibly remotely over the internet).
 Our method will take in the name : Name of a constant in the environment and return its type.
 By convention, we represent the input data as a structure.
-Since it will be sent over from JavaScript, we need FromJson and ToJson.
-We'll see below why the position field is needed.
+Since it will be sent over from JavaScript, we need FromJson and ToJson instance.
+We'll see why the position field is needed later.

 structure